expo/expo/docs/pages/guides/setup-native-firebase.md

     ```objc
     @import Firebase;
     ```
     Note that following the upgrade to Expo SDK 45, your AppDelegate file will have the `.mm` extension as opposed to the `.m` extension.
 - At the top of the `didFinishLaunchingWithOptions` method:
   ```objc
   - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
       [FIRApp configure];
   ```
-- Rebuild your iOS project to see the changes: `expo run:ios`
+- Rebuild your iOS project to see the changes: `npx expo run:ios`

 ### Usage with react-native-firebase

 After following the iOS and Android setup, you can optionally configure your project to work with `react-native-firebase` version 6 as well.

-- Install the `react-native-firebase` packages (e.g. `yarn add @react-native-firebase/app @react-native-firebase/auth etc..`)
+- Install the `react-native-firebase` packages (e.g. `yarn add @react-native-firebase/app @react-native-firebase/auth` etc..)
-- Install the pods on iOS
+- Rebuild with `npx expo run:ios` or `npx expo run:android`

-Continue further on the [react-native-firebase](https://rnfirebase.io/) website.
+Continue further on the [react-native-firebase](https://rnfirebase.io/#installation) website.